Panchgram

-Hindustan Paper Corporation Limited Township, Panchgram is an industrial township in Panchgram under Cachar district, state of Assam.
-It is the finest township of the Barak Valley Under Hindustan Paper Corporation Limited (It is also called the second Shillong of Barak Valley Area).
+Hindustan Paper Corporation Limited Township, Panchgram was an industrial township in Panchgram under Cachar district, state of Assam.
+It was the finest township of the Barak Valley Under Hindustan Paper Corporation Limited (It was also called as the second Shillong of Barak Valley Area) and From 2022, it has been closed due to liquidation of Hindustan Paper Corporation limited and the whole township area has been acquired by the Assam Industrial Development Corporation (A Government of Assam Undertaking).

 Demographics

+Bengali and Meitei (Manipuri) are the official languages of this place.